 People-Centered Care means placing people and their families at the center of the decision-making process and recognizing them as true partners and team members, working with healthcare providers to provide the best services and achieve the best outcomes.

-While it’s not always about taking more time, Patient-Centered Care continue to be about creating a human connection and making the most of the little time we have.
+While it’s not always about taking more time, Patient-Centered Care continues to be about creating a human connection and making the most of the little time we have.

 People-Centered Care is an approach to health care that: